Marley & Me: The Puppy Years

-Marley & Me: The Puppy Years (originally titled Marley & Me: The Terrible 2's) is a 2011 American direct-to-DVD comedy film and prequel to Marley & Me (2008).
+Marley & Me: The Puppy Years (originally titled Marley & Me: The Terrible 2's) is a 2011 American direct-to-video comedy film that serves as an intermediate follow-up to Marley & Me (2008).
 The film was directed by Michael Damian and written by Damian and his wife Janeen Damian.
 The film was released on DVD on June 1, 2011.

 As the title suggests, the film is about Marley in his puppy years.
 Marley and his owner's nephew Bodi Grogan (Travis Turner) cause trouble at the local dog contest.
 Unlike the original film however, Marley is given a speaking voice (voiced by Grayson Russell).

 Plot

 Marley is a puppy, and according to some people he is "the world's worst dog".
 While taking care of Marley, Bodi Grogan has to stay with his grandfather, Fred Grogan because his mother, Carol, is on a business trip.
 So Bodi stays with Marley in his grandfather's house.
 His grandfather is strict about chores and pushes him around a lot.

 One day, while on a walk with Marley (Bodi on his skateboard), Bodi meets a girl named Kaycee.
-They chat for a while, then Kaycee tells him about a puppy championship.
+They chat for a while, then she tells him about a puppy championship.
 Kaycee, whose parents own a pug rescue center, enters three of her pugs in the contest so she can get money for the center.

-She tells Bodi to enter Marley in the contest.
-But, according to rules, a team must have three dogs, so Kaycee tells Bodi about Mrs. Crouch, who has two other lab puppies, named Fuschia and Moose.
+Kaycee suggests Bodi enter Marley in the contest.
+However, as the rules stipulate a team must have three dogs, she tells Bodi about Mrs. Crouch, who has two other lab puppies, named Fuschia and Moose.
 Together, all three of them train for a course.

-Meanwhile, elsewhere, Hans Von Weiselberger is being cruel to his three puppies, Turbo, Liesl and Axel.
-He puts voltage collars on them.
+Meanwhile, elsewhere, Hans Von Weiselberger is being cruel to his three puppies, Turbo, Liesl and Axel by using voltage collars on them.
 If they are not behaving the way he wants, they get shocked.
 His three puppies were last year's puppy champions, and so Hans wanted to make them even better.

-The day before the competition, Bodi sends his pups for a day at the spa, but after the pups finish, a man wearing a spa worker's uniform takes them, along with an Australian Shepherd dog named Dundee, who was also part of the competition.
+The day before the competition, Bodi sends his pups for a day at the spa.
+However, after the pups finish, a man wearing a spa worker's uniform takes them, along with an Australian Shepherd dog named Dundee, who was also part of the competition.
 The evil man is Henkle, Hans's assistant.
 He locks the four of them away with two big German Shepherds, Trouble and Chipper, who were pretending to eat the pups.

 The pups get scared, but the shepherds say that they were only messing with them.
-They help the pups escape by using a seesaw which the pups made: one pup would be on one side while one of the shepherds would jump onto the other so that the pups would fly away.
-All four escape and return to Bodi's home, though they are very dirty.
+They help them escape by using a seesaw which they made: one pup would be on one side while one of the shepherds would jump onto the other so that the pup would fly.
+All four escape and return to Bodi's home very dirty.
 He cleans all four of them and Grandpa calls Dundee's owner, so he goes home.